Skylarrji/High-School-Projects/README.md

-# High-School-Art-Projects
+# High-School-Projects
-Art projects and interesting animations that I have created using Python's Tkinter and Processing.
+Art projects, interesting animations and group projects created using Python and Processing.